Jymit/manager-README/README.md

 ## My interests
 Here are some things I love.
 If you ever want to strike up casual conversation and don't know what to talk about, these are some good bets.

 * Indoor climbing / bouldering.
 I started back in early 2019 and didnt make an effort during lockdown (2020-21).
 Come 2022 I am enjoying being back on the wall, I climb at around v3 - v4 which is 6A - 6B+ hoping to get this to a v5 | 6C+ over the remainder of this year.
+I am in need of a new pair of climbing shoes..

 * Cycling & running.
 Have cycled from Birmingham to London over a 24 hour period as well as ran numerous 5ks, 10kms and a few half marathons.